yukunf/SC1015-miniproject/README.md

 Our dataset consisted of 10 possible predictors, which came in the form of categorical and numeric data.
 The dataset was cleaned and modified using a variety of Machine Learning techniques.

 - Duplicates were filtered and removed using Panda DataFrame techniques
-- Categorical data was converted to numeric data using one-hot encoding
+- Categorical data was converted to numeric data using one-hot encoding and ordinal encoding
 - Train/test were split

+**Exploratory Data Analysis**

+Below shows our initial findings from our EDA, as well as actions taken after EDA.

+- Our data was skewed towards the male gender
+- Variables like RestingBP could be ignored due to low correlation
+- Dropped outliers using IQR

 **Baseline Model - Binary Classification Tree**